azurecrystalz/azurecrystalz.github.io/source/_posts/bon-appetit.md

 **[3]:** I think this is the first time Sora has interacted with Niki so for anyone editing the wiki this is the nickname used!
 **[4]:** Choking noises, written exactly as shown in the dialogue box (・・；)

-> **TL Note:** I realized I have literally never translated Sora before ever JFHSKS I tried to use the same method as I did for HiMERU just less formal.
-Please forgive me for any errors in the way he refers to himself + if he doesn't sound "animated" or if he sounds stiff :')